thomasthomas777/AdventOfCode2020/README.md

 - lens

 # Solutions
-Questions for each day of the 2020 Advent Of Code challenge and the respective Haskell based solution:
+Questions for each day of the 2020 Advent of Code challenge, and the respective Haskell based solution:

 Day 1: https://adventofcode.com/2020/day/1
 - [Day 1 Solution](src/Day1)